An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Sheerin that were encountered when researching that surname.
 The many spelling variations included: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.

-First found in County Donegal, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
+First found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
 However, others claim that it is an offshoot of the Prendergast Clan in County Mayo, where they adopted the Gaelic name of O'Sirin, and established themselves on the Donegal/ Fermanagh border about the year 1250.

 This web page shows only a small excerpt of our Sheerin research.
 Another 181 words(13 lines of text) covering the years 1659 and 1673 are included under the topic Early Sheerin History in all our PDF Extended History products.